Greegko/google-metadata-matcher/migrate_photos.md

         ditto -x -k *.zip ./takeout_photos

-3. Clone this repo and install dependencies
+3. Clone this repo / Download the source code

+   You can clone the source code if you have git in your system

        git clone https://github.com/Greegko/google-metadata-matcher

+   Alternative, you can download the reposity source code, which is behind the green code button on the project.

+5. install dependencies

        cd google-metadata-matcher
        pip3 install -r requirements.txt